elailai94/UW-Tools/README.md

 # uWaterloo Tools
 ### About
 uWaterloo Tools is a library for retrieving the required information from the University of Waterloo API (see [https://www.github.com/uWaterloo/api-documentation](https://www.github.com/uWaterloo/api-documentation) for more information).
-It provides seven different methods to query information from the University of Waterloo API.
+It provides eight different methods to query information from the University of Waterloo API.
 It is written entirely in Racket.

 ### Library Import
 ```Racket